brainstormforce/timeline-for-beaver-builder/readme.txt

 Timelines have always played an important role on websites that want to show the history, a process or something that has a step wise procedure.

-The Timeline module for Beaver Builder lets you create beautiful timelines on your website.
-The timeline plugin adds another advanced module with the ones that are already available with Beaver Builder.
+The Timeline module is a <a href="https://www.ultimatebeaver.com/?utm_source=wp-repo&utm_campaign=bbtimeline&utm_medium=description">Beaver Builder addon</a> that lets you create beautiful timelines on your website.
+Known as the <a href=" https://www.ultimatebeaver.com/beaver-builder-free/bbtimeline?utm_source=wp-repo&utm_campaign=bbtimeline&utm_medium=description ">Timeline Module for Beaver Builder</a>, this gets added as an advanced module with the ones that are already available with Beaver Builder.
 This timeline module works quite similar to the other Beaver Builder modules; you just need to drag and drop and format it as per your requirements.

 == Features of the Timeline module for Beaver Builder ==